szymczak-lab/DataPathwayGuidedRF/README.md

 DataPathwayGuidedRF
 ================

 This R package provides the experimental benchmark data sets for the paper "Integrating biological knowledge and gene expression data using pathway guided random forests: A benchmarking study".
+Normalized data sets were obtained from GEO and the Summarized Experiment objects in this package contain these data sets further preprocessed.
+For more details about the preprocessing please read the methods section of the paper.

 Installation
 ------------